Event-Free Moving Object Segmentation from Moving Ego Vehicle: INTRODUCTION

-\begin{itemize} \item We introduce a new MOS task with moving ego vehicles and present a generously sized and densely annotated dataset called DSEC-MOS.
-We rigorously benchmark 8 SOTA video object segmentation methods to facilitate further work in this field.

-\item We introduce EmoFormer, which fully benefits from event clues during training while being event-free during inference.
-Our model outperforms all SOTA counterparts by a large margin. \end{itemize}
+\begin{itemize} \item We introduce a new MOS task with moving ego vehicles and present a generously sized and densely annotated dataset called DSEC-MOS. \item To establish a benchmark, we rigorously select mainstream segmentation methods in video tasks with pure image input or with image-flow inputs. \item We introduce EmoFormer, which fully benefits from event clues during training while being event-free during inference.
+Our model outperforms all SOTA counterparts by a large margin and can serve as a strong baseline to facilitate further research in this domain. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}

 \textbf{Automatic Video Object Segmentation (AVOS)}: AVOS represents a specialized task focused on segmenting objects within video sequences without prior knowledge about the target objects \cite{zhou2022survey}.
 Within the realm of AVOS, the primary cues for segmentation stem from the motion exhibited by objects.
 Traditional approaches involve computing similarity matrices \cite{wang2019learning,yang2021dystab,sun2022mining} across different video frames, implicitly harnessing temporal context to guide object identification.
 Another category of AVOS methods \cite{zhou2021flow,cho2022unsupervised,yang2019unsupervised,sultana2020unsupervised, zhou2020motion} explicitly uses the optical flow as a guiding cue.
 Considering that target objects in AVOS are typically salient and predominantly occupy the foreground, and camera motion is generally negligible in comparison to object motion \cite{pont20172017,perazzi2016benchmark,caelles20182018}, extracting the target object from the flow map is relatively straightforward compared to a real-world setting \cite{ding2023mose}.
-By combining appearance and motion cues, these methods tend to outperform RGB-baseline methods.
-However, one drawback is the need for flow map pre-processing, which can be impractical for applications like autonomous driving.

-\textbf{Motion Segmentation}: Exhibiting certain parallels with AVOS, motion segmentation concentrates on discovering moving objects.
-Some approaches \cite{xie2019object,stoffregen2019event} focus on pixel clustering based on similar motion patterns.
-Alternatively, \cite{tokmakov2017learning,tokmakov2019learning} delve into training deep networks to establish mappings from motions to segmentation masks.
-In \cite{bideau2016s,lamdouar2020betrayed}, the proposed methodology involves highlighting independently moving objects through compensation for background motion, achieved either by registering consecutive frames or explicitly estimating camera motion.
-In specific applications, such as autonomous driving scenarios, \cite{ranjan2019competitive} advocates for a holistic optimization encompassing depth, camera motion, optical flow, and motion segmentation.